Leibniz-HBI/webhistopy/README.md

 2. choose their typical working times to filter down results
 3. hide remaining domains that they want to stay private
 4. inspect the data before upload
-5. see some rudimentary visualisations of their data.
+5. create some rudimentary visualisations (bar chart and network visualisation) of their data (saved as files on their desktop)

 Users receive the data in form of a CSV and a YAML file on their Desktop which can be sent to the researchers.